tigusigalpa/yandexgpt-php/README_en.md

 ## 🚀 Features

-- Easy integration with the YandexGPT API
+- 🔌 Easy integration with the YandexGPT API
+- 🔨 **YandexART integration**
 - 🔐 Automatic management of OAuth and IAM tokens
 - 🎯 Support for all available YandexGPT models
 - 🛠 Full integration with Laravel (Service Provider, Facades, configuration)